“Some hoard of treasure this is,” Darsil’eit scoffed, smacking Gax in the back of his head.

 Gax huffed then ambled toward the only other passageway with a bit of torchlight flickering off its walls.
 He found this tunnel also with a short ceiling and cursed Axrom’s genitals as his battleaxe scraped off the rock above his head, a small shower of dust raining down his back.

 A stone clattered off the rock in the distance, echoing through the tunnel network.
 Gax paused for a moment, listening for another disturbance.
-When none came, he pulled his axe off his back, managing to slap and scrape the walls around him more than once, eliciting a wince from him each time.
+When none came, he pulled his axe off his back, striking the walls around him more than once, eliciting a wince from him each time.
 “Dar would’ve stabbed me in the arse for that.”

-Gax held his axe tightly to his body, knowing that in this cramped corridor that the weapon would be all but useless.
-Hopefully when he found whatever moved about the tunnels he’d also find himself in a larger chamber.
+Gax held his axe tightly to his body, knowing in this cramped corridor that the weapon would be all but useless.
+Hopefully, when he found whatever moved about the tunnels, he’d also find himself in a larger chamber.
 A methodic padding sounded from somewhere behind him he was sure, but of course he found nothing over his shoulder.
-A scrape echoed from somewhere else, of wood, perhaps, across stone.
+A scrape of wood across stone echoed from somewhere else.

 The sudden plunge into darkness after having peered into the blaze for a while stole his darkvision, a large bluish-white blob floating at the center of his sight no matter where he looked.
 He ducked back into the tunnel and shut his eyes, ignoring the ghost light that still haunted him and using his keen ears to decipher what was happening.
 More scrapes and thuds and clatters came from the chamber.
 Wood and metal across stone.
 It sounded large and heavy, but what giant could fit down these tunnels?